riacheruvu/neural-cryptography/README.md

 ﻿# neural-cryptography

-This project was implemented in 2016. **It is still a work in progress.**
+This project was implemented in 2016.

 ## Project Summary